russell-parrott/reet/README.md

 2. Open the corresponding test file in `/tests/`.
 3. Compare the standard against the live system.
 4. Record whether evidence is present and sufficient.
-5. Mark PASS, FAIL, or MISSING PROOF.
+5. Mark PASS or FAIL.

 Outputs can be published as a Test Card or attached directly to contracts and regulatory filings.